 ggplot

-ggplot is a Python visualization library based on R’s ggplot2 and the Grammar of Graphics.
+ggplot Python Data Visualization Library ggplot is one of the popular data visualization Python libraries based on R’s ggplot2 and the Grammar of Graphics.
 You can construct plots using high-level grammar without worrying about the implementation details. ggplot operates differently compared to Matplotlib: it lets users layer components to create a complete plot.
 For example, the user can start with axes and add points, a line, a trend line, etc. The Grammar of Graphics has been hailed as an “intuitive” method for plotting.
 However, seasoned Matplotlib users might need time to adjust to this new mindset.

 Bokeh